AHMerrill/Unstructured-Data-1/README.md

 ## Notebooks
-Open directly in Google Colab:
+Open directly in Google Colab (right-click to open in new tab):

 | Notebook        | Link |
 |-----------------|------|